What Is Delta E? And Why Is It Important for Color Accuracy?

 When shopping for professional electronics equipment, you will want to purchase devices with Delta E levels that are less than two, since, at that point, the human eye sees the displayed colors as they were originally intended to be shown.

-In general, top-of-the-line displays, that are priced significantly higher than traditional devices, have Delta E levels of one or less.
+In general, top-of-the-line displays, which are priced significantly higher than traditional devices, have Delta E levels of one or less.
 It’s impossible to get down to zero, however.
 Next to that, however, are the high-end, high-quality devices that have a Delta E of ≦2.

 How Do You Measure Colors?